-Anonymous Methods in C# with an example Step by Step
+Anonymous Methods in C# using example

 Anonymous methods are moreover related to Delegates.
 Anonymous methods are extension and improvement to delegates.
 They make the code easy and more readable.
 Anonymous methods increase performance of the application overall as and when used instead traditional delegate.
 With anonymous methods you can use delegate within same function.

 In this article we will see how to write code of anonymous methods in C# and compare it with traditional delegate.
 Also we will practically see how performance increases with use anonymous methods over traditional delegates.

 This article written by "Ahtesham Shaikh", Ahtesham Shaikh is C# and .NETtrainer, He not only writes for C# but also take trainings on C# for freshers and mid-level developers.

 Below is simple sample code of delegate which is written in a normal way where "Add" method is written separately then delegate "PointerAddFun"is created.
 Thereafter pointer "pointadd" is then pointed to "Add" method.
 Finally the pointer is invoked and given values perform add operation then results are displayed on the console prompt.

 As said earlier with the use of Anonymous Methods we can reduce the line of code by removing overhead method which does the add operation as done in this example and write inline block of code within the Main method to perform add operation.
 Using Anonymous Methods is more appropriate where we have simple and single line of method likewise we have in this example.